ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

 Docs: https://kubernetes.io/docs/reference/access-authn-authz/rbac/

-### RBAC Objects
+## Role Objects

-1. **Role**
+### Role

 - Sets permissions within a particular namespace
 - Can specify `namespace`
 - Example: Role definition YAML file
     - ``
         apiVersion: rbac.authorization.k8s.io/v1
         kind: Role
         metadata:
           namespace: default    # <-- Note namespace defined
           name: pod-reader
         rules:
         - apiGroups: [""]       # <-- "" indicates the core API group
           resources: ["pods", "pods/logs"]
           verbs: ["get", "watch", "list"]
       ``

-2. **ClusterRole**
+### ClusterRole

 - Not namespace specific, cluster-wide
 - Do not need to specify `namespace`

-3. **RoleBinding**
+### RoleBinding

 - Grants permission defined in a role to a user or set of users
 - Holds a list of subjects (users, groups, or service accounts)
 - Holds reference to the role being granted
 - Can only reference an Role in the same namespace
 - Can also reference a ClusterRole
 - Example:
     - ``
         apiVersion: rbac.authorization.k8s.io/v1
         kind: RoleBinding
         metadata:
           name: read-pods       # <-- Has to match the Role metadata.name
           namespace: default
         subjects:               # <-- You can specify more than one "subject"
         - kind: User
           name: jane            # <-- "name" is case sensitive
           apiGroup: rbac.authorization.k8s.io
         roleRef:                # <-- "roleRef" specifies the binding to Role/ClusterRole
           kind: Role            # <-- This must be Role/ClusterRole
           name: pod-reader      # <-- This must match the name of Role/ClusterRole
           apiGroup: rbac.authorization.k8s.io
         ``

-4. **ClusterRoleBinding**
+### ClusterRoleBinding

 - To bind a ClusterRole to all namespaces, use ClusterRoleBinding

-### User Permissions
+## User Permissions

 ### Working With Permissions